bohanzhuang/bohanzhuang.github.io/_pages/about.md

 During my undergraduate, I was advised by [Prof. Huchuan Lu](https://www.google.com/search?q=huchuan+lu&oq=huchuan+lu&aqs=chrome..69i57j0i22i30l5.1619j0j7&sourceid=chrome&ie=UTF-8).

-My main research topic is compressing and accelerating deep neural networks for resource constrained edge devices.
-And I also focus on a wide span of applications in Machine Learning and Computer Vision.
+My main research topic is about compressing and accelerating deep neural networks for resource constrained edge devices.
+I also focus on a wide span of applications in Machine Learning and Computer Vision.

 Apart from academic, I'm a music enthusiast and have been playing piano since 4 years old.